 are not reduced to half rate.
 The contributions under such contracts / arrangements continue to be paid in full.

 A member in the 50/50 section generally cannot commence payment of an Additional Pension Contribution (E A P C) contract which is at whole cost to the employee.
-They can commence an E A P C contract if it is to purchase an amount of pension ‘lost’ due to a trade dispute, a period of authorised leave of absence, a period of unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave where the member is paying the full cost of the A P C.
+They can commence an E A P C contract if it is to purchase an amount of pension ‘lost’ due to a trade dispute, a period of authorised leave of absence, a period of unpaid additional maternity leave, additional adoption leave, shared parental leave, parental bereavement leave or neonatal care leave where the member is paying the full cost of the A P C.

-A member in the 50/50 section can only commence payment of a Shared Cost Additional Pension Contribution (E A P C / R A P C) contract to purchase an amount of pension ‘lost’ during a period of authorised unpaid leave of absence or during a period of unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave.
+A member in the 50/50 section can only commence payment of a Shared Cost Additional Pension Contribution (E A P C / R A P C) contract to purchase an amount of pension ‘lost’ during a period of authorised unpaid leave of absence or during a period of unpaid additional maternity leave, additional adoption leave, shared parental leave, parental bereavement leave or neonatal care leave.

 A member in the 50/50 section can commence payment of an A V C (E A V C) or Shared Cost A V C (E A V C / R A V C) contract.